TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

   API Failure Responses:    0.0%
 ✅ Checkpointed 208 programs to /Users/ronanmcgovern/TR/arc-agi-2025/llm_python/datasets/inference/20250902_121352_openai_gpt-oss-120b_arc-prize-2025_training-hard.parquet
 All sampled programs saved to /Users/ronanmcgovern/TR/arc-agi-2025/llm_python/datasets/inference/20250902_121352_openai_gpt-oss-120b_arc-prize-2025_training-hard.parquet

+Here are the statistics for the 137 training-hard tasks in the Trelis/arc-agi-2-partial-100 dataset:

+  Results:
+  - Tasks with at least ONE train example correct: 59/137 (43%)
+  - Tasks with ALL train examples correct: 26/137 (19%)
+  - Tasks with perfect solution (all train AND test correct): 22/137 (16%)

+  This means:
+  - 78 tasks (57%) have zero train examples correct in the Trelis dataset
+  - 111 tasks (81%) don't have all train examples correct
+  - 115 tasks (84%) don't have a perfect solution

+  So the Trelis dataset manages to get at least partial success on 59 of the hardest tasks, but only achieves perfect solutions on 22 of them.

 ### Measure what's hard (again) to get a calibrated dataset.
 ```bash